renovate-bot/khulnasoft-lab-_-vulx/docs/docs/supply-chain/attestation/vuln.md

 ## Generate Cosign Vulnerability Scan Record

-Trivy generates reports in the [Cosign vulnerability scan record format][vuln-attest-spec].
+Vul generates reports in the [Cosign vulnerability scan record format][vuln-attest-spec].

 You can use the regular subcommands (like image, fs and rootfs) and specify `cosign-vuln` with the --format option.